Cost of Data Breach Ponemon Report 2019

 In terms of the causes of the breaches, malicious attacks were the most common and most expensive root cause of breaches report says.
 About one-quarter of breaches cited human error as the root including the “inadvertent insiders” who had been compromised by phishing attacks or had their devices infected, lost or stolen.
 Cloud migration, IT complexity, and third-party breaches were identified as cost amplifiers.

 Extensive use of encryption, data loss prevention, threat intelligence sharing and integrating security into the software development process (DevSecOps) were all associated with lower-than-average data breach costs.

 At Cycubix we believe training plays a fundamental role in the prevention of data breaches and in managing a successful cyber security strategy.
-Our courses are designed to address the dynamic landscape and the broader business context of clients and cover general security awareness, through to practitioner-level training and up to globally recognised certifications.
+Our courses are designed to address the dynamic landscape and the broader business context of clients and cover general security awareness, through to practitioner-level training and up to globally recognised cybersecurity certifications.

 You can explore the full findings of the Cost of a Data Breach Report here -cyb